costoffreedom/costoffreedom-book/book/affordances/self-sufficiency.md

 represented a step which would make it possible for me to build a life outside both the mainstream work system and the food system.
 I see both of those systems as freedom down-takers.
-My statement was more or less "I want to create something I would be proud of with my bare hands in a settled place, which would help to tend to freedom for me and a small community I choose.
-If not, I feel like I m neutral in the best case scenario in a path to global freedom, feeding a mass system which deprives it in the worst way of looking at it."</p>
+My statement was more or less “I want to create something I would be proud of with my bare hands in a settled place, which would help to tend to freedom for me and a small community I choose.
+If not, I feel like I m neutral in the best case scenario in a path to global freedom, feeding a mass system which deprives it in the worst way of looking at it.”</p>

 <p>This vision, of freedom linked with self-sufficiency in food supplies
-and self-determination in terms of human organisation, is commonly shared, at least as an ideal goal, but is also seen as quite extreme in terms of the changes it requires for most people's ways of living.
+and self-determination in terms of human organisation, is commonly shared, at least as an ideal goal, but is also seen as quite extreme in terms of the changes it requires for most people’s ways of living.
 Making a step towards it was a way to challenge my own motivation, my own limits in relation to this fantasized ideal of real, deep, freedom and its connection with a rural life.</p>